openstack-archive/sahara/doc/source/overview.rst

 * select Hadoop version;
 * select base image with or without pre-installed Hadoop:

-    * for base images without Hadoop pre-installed Savanna will support pluggable deployment engines integrated with vendor tooling;
+    * for base images without Hadoop pre-installed Sahara will support pluggable deployment engines integrated with vendor tooling;

 * define cluster configuration, including size and topology of the cluster and setting the different type of Hadoop parameters (e.g. heap size):

     * to ease the configuration of such parameters mechanism of configurable templates will be provided;

-* provision the cluster: Savanna will provision VMs, install and configure Hadoop;
+* provision the cluster: Sahara will provision VMs, install and configure Hadoop;
 * operation on the cluster: add/remove nodes;
 * terminate the cluster when it’s not needed anymore.